urllib3/urllib3/README.md

   <a href="https://bestpractices.coreinfrastructure.org/projects/6227"><img alt="CII Best Practices" src="https://bestpractices.coreinfrastructure.org/projects/6227/badge" /></a>
 </p>

-urllib3 is a powerful, *user-friendly* HTTP client for Python.
-Much of the Python ecosystem already uses urllib3 and you should too. urllib3 brings many critical features that are missing from the Python standard libraries:
+urllib3 is a powerful, *user-friendly* HTTP client for Python. urllib3 brings many critical features that are missing from the Python standard libraries: